Frequently asked questions

 - Fundraising money that you want to bank (please bank any money prior to the event or the next business day after Relay)

-- Remember, Relay For Life is a smoke-free event.
+- Remember, Relay For Life is a alcohol and smoke-free event.

 We are Australia’s leading cancer charity, working with and for the community across all cancers, for everyone affected by or concerned about cancer.

 Survivors & Carers

 Relay For Life is a time for our community to come together and celebrate cancer survivors, remember those who are no longer with us and fight back against cancer.

 If you or anyone you love has ever heard the words ‘you have cancer’, you know how much if affects us and the people around us.
 None should face cancer alone, so whether you’re a Survivor or Carer, getting involved in your local Relay For Life can introduce you to others who are facing similar challenges and create opportunities for sharing stories, friendship and hope.

 To honour your inspiring journey, you’re invited to be our Guest of Honour at Relay For Life.

 You can choose to walk in the Survivor and Carer’s Lap of Honour or just come along for the celebrations.

 We are currently finalising details for Survivors and Carers.
 We encourage you to pre-register for the Survivors and Carers Lap and we will notify you once details are confirmed.

 To register for the Survivors and Carers Lap, click here and select a Survivor Carer Lap ticket.